-The remuneration committee consists of John Brancaccio and Willy Simon who serves as chairman of the remuneration committee.
+The remuneration committee consists of Mr. Brancaccio, Mr. Denoyer and Mr. Simon.
+Mr. Simon serves as chairman of the remuneration committee.
 Under SEC and Nasdaq rules, there are heightened independence standards for members of the remuneration committee, including a prohibition against the receipt of any compensation from us other than standard board member fees.